deadlydog/PowerShell.tiPS/docs/ArchitectureDecisionRecords/005-How-to-dot-source-files-into-the-module-psm1-file.md

 It is also worth noting that only the first two options of either defining the code directly in the .psm1 file or dot-sourcing the files individually allowed us to still put breakpoints in VS Code and have the debugger stop at them.
 When using the `Invoke-Expression` or `$ExecutionContext.InvokeCommand.InvokeScript` methods, the debugger would not stop at breakpoints in the imported files.

+Our original assumption that the act of dot-sourcing the files was the cause of the slow startup time was incorrect.
+All of the methods tested took roughly the same amount of time to load the module, so the slow startup bottleneck lies somewhere else.
+Spoiler: I found it is when importing the C# classes.

 ## Decision

 While defining the functions directly in the .psm1 file is the fastest, it's not a good option for maintainability.